Tuesdays: Jong Dar 10:30 -11:30; Meditation & Yogic Song 12:00 – 13:00; Meditation Group 19:00 – 20:30

 Meditation groups and daytime meditation – beginners and experienced meditators welcome.
 Short periods of meditation are interspersed with yogic song and chant.
 Discover emptiness and self-awareness.
 Daytime £3, evening £5 donation requested.
 Introductory session every first Saturday of the month – £5 donation requested.

-Weekend events encompass teachings on Vajrayana Buddhism, practice in everyday life, and living as honourable people with humour and warmth.
+Retreats encompass teachings on Vajrayana Buddhism, practice in everyday life, and living as honourable people with humour and warmth.
 Some events include Vajrayana craft activities.
-The weekend is divided into 5 sessions and charged at £6 a session or £25 for the whole weekend.
+Please bring a packed lunch.
+Beverages provided for morning and afternoon tea break, and at lunchtime.
+A donation of £25 is requested.

 The Aro gTér is a Tibetan Vajrayana Buddhist tradition concerned with transforming our experience of everyday being.
 We aim to engender cheerful courage, perceptive consideration, graciousness, sincere determination, creativity, natural gallantry, and spaciousness.
 Our teachers are not monks or nuns, but rather ordained Tantrikas who live quite ordinary lives.
 Aro gTér teachings come to us from a lineage of enlightened women, including a female Tantric Buddha, Yeshé Tsogyel, and the visionary Lama, Aro Lingma.
 The Vajrayana path is suited to those who use their everyday circumstances as the path to realisation and who appreciate humour.